kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 TBD

 ## Implementation History
 - 1.37 - initial alpha implementation

 ## Drawbacks
 Adding compatibility constraint support to the scheduler increases the
 complexity of the DRA scheduling logic.
-The new field must be evaluated for
+The new fields must be evaluated for
 every device candidate during every scheduling cycle that involves DRA
 resources, which adds latency and memory overhead.

 ## Alternatives

 ### Current Workaround: Driver-level Preparation Failure
 The existing workaround is for DRA drivers to fail resource preparation when incompatible allocations are attempted.
 This approach is insufficient because: